Manufacture of wooden houses

 Fire resistance regulations

-The regulations in this area are very complex and it would take a long time to talk about each one.
-First of all it should be known that the fireproofing processes to which the wood is subjected do not make it immune to fire but much more resistant.
-Basically all these treatments should slow the spread of the fire and make it easier to extinguish the fire.
+The regulations in this area are very complex and it would take a very long time to talk about each one.
+First of all, you should know that the fireproofing processes to which the wood is subjected do not make it immune to fire, but much more resistant.
+Basically, all these treatments should slow the spread of fire and make it easier to extinguish the charcoal.

-It is good to know that a house made with modern building materials such as glulam or CLT are highly fire resistant and are used in countries such as Finland, England and the Netherlands for the construction of multi-storey buildings.
-They are even better than steel for structural strength because steel, unlike glulam, loses its load-bearing capacity at temperatures above 700ºC.
+It is good to know that a house made with modern building materials, such as glulam or CLT are highly fire-resistant and are used in countries such as Finland, England and the Netherlands in the construction of multi-storey buildings.
+As load-bearing structures they are even better than steel because the latter, unlike glulam beams, loses its load-bearing capacity at temperatures above 700ºC.

 The regulations are, as I said, very many.
-Decision 2000/367/EC lays down the performance classes of materials for fire performance.
-There are product standards that require a certain level of fire resistance.
+Decision 2000/367/EC lays down material performance classes for fire protection performance.
+There are product standards requiring a certain level of fire resistance.
 There are also regulations that say that if products meet the requirements of the standards, they do not need further testing (EC Delegated Regulation No 1291/2014).

 In our country the regulations on fire protection are: Law no. 307/2006, Law no. 212/1997, OG no. 114/2000.
-Failure to comply with them can lead to very serious consequences.
-There are also regulations on the use of fireproofing materials and the testing of the fireproofed product:
+Non-compliance can lead to very serious consequences.
+There are also regulations on the use of fireproofing materials and testing of the fireproofed product:

-• SR 7248-99 - method for determining flame propagation on the surface of materials
+• SR 7248-99 - method for the determination of flame propagation on the surface of materials

-• Standard for quality control and acceptance of construction and related works C56-85
+• Standard for quality control and acceptance of construction and related installation works C56-85

-This may scare you, but these are regulations that must be followed for everyone's safety and should not be ignored.
+All this may frighten you, but there are regulations that must be followed for everyone's safety and should not be ignored.
 Now let's see what protective treatments are applied to wood used in construction.

 wooden houses